 The ability to be able to adjust an image for text requirements is always something that buyers are looking for.
 Having images in your stock portfolio that have negative space located in different areas is key.

 But negative space can be more than just for text requirements.
-In a noisy world where we are bombarded with messages, there might be a call for some imagery to provide a sense of calm.
+In a noisy world where we are bombarded with messages.
+There might be a call for some imagery to provide a sense of calmness.

-I use the Calm App and the imagery they use inside is mostly of landscapes with vast feelings of emptiness.
+I use the Calm App, and the imagery they use is mostly of landscapes with vast feelings of emptiness.
 An inviting feeling when we are bombarded with messages constantly on our phones.

-We know that VSCO reintroduced the feeling of film with their Lightroom presets.
-Which made stylistic editing more popular to the photography community.
+We know that VSCO reintroduced the feeling of the film with their Lightroom presets.
+It made stylistic editing more accessible to the photography community.

-We will continue to see lifestyle images with a filmic or matte look being popular for websites, blog posts, and anywhere where stories are shared.
+We will continue to see lifestyle stock images with a film or matte look being popular for websites and blog posts.

 One thing that doesn’t go out of style for stock photography is good quality photos that tell stories.
-Connecting to what is most important to us.
+These images connect to what is most important to us.